nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Like other NVDA developers and many add-on writers, I use Git for source code management (contrary to its slogan, Git is very smart).
 This is a distributed system, meaning a local repository contains the complete record of how the source code is managed (no need to connect to a server to commit and fetch updates).
 For example, using just my local copy of the SPL add-on source code, I can view commit history and generate older add-on releases.

 Another advantage of Git is extensive support for branches.
 A branch is a development workflow separate from other branches.
 For example, NVDA screen reader uses at least three branches for its workflow: alpha (master branch), beta (beta branch) and rc (release candidate, used to build official releases).
 SPL add-on uses this approach as well: there are at least two branches in use, called master and stable used for ongoing development or release and maintenance, respectively (we'll come back to branches in a second).
-With the advent of Test Drive program (see below), a third branch named "staging" or "next" is used to gather all work done on branches under one roof for testing purposes (in 2018, this has changed significanlty).
+With the advent of Test Drive program (see below), a third branch named "staging" or "next" is used to gather all work done on branches under one roof for testing purposes (in 2018, this has changed significantly).

 ### How an add-on feature is born